awsdocs/aws-proton-user-guide/doc_source/ag-create-env.md

 }
 ```

-In the management account, create an environment\.
+In the management account, create an environment by running the following command\.

-Run the following command:

 ```
 $ aws proton create-environment \